developer-zebra/developer-zebra-site/src/devicetracker/2-1/guide/setup/index.md

 ###Server Setup
 Steps for ZDVC server setup after installation: <br>
 1. **Run ZDVC Server Software.** Start the server services by launching the desktop shortcut icon "START_ZDVC_SERVICE".
 2. **View the web portal.** Open a supported browser.
-Enter the default server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate domain and port number.
+Enter the default server URL: `https://hostname.company.com:8443/zdvc`, where "hostname.company.com:8443" is replaced with the appropriate hostname, domain and port number.
 3. **Select app to launch.** As part of ZDVC, the server consists of multiple solution offerings.
 Select "Device Tracker" then enter the login credentials to login.
 The default user name is "SAdmin".
 The password is the super admin and database password entered during server installation.
 4. **Server certificate validation.** Use an SSL Tool (such as [ssltools.com](http://ssltools.com/)) to aid in diagnostics and validate the certificate chain.<br>
 A. Open [ssltools.com](http://ssltools.com/) in the browser.<br>